 Where adequate horizontal separation is not feasible, or where there is a significant hazard from out of control vehicles, longitudinal barriers may be utilized.
+If electing to use barriers, special consideration should be made to ensure proper sight distance near driveways and intersections is maintained.

-C.2 Fencing or Landscaping
+D.2 Fencing or Landscaping

-The elimination of many potential vehicle-pedestrian conflicts may be accomplished by fencing or landscaping to prevent pedestrian access to the roadway and to aid in channeling pedestrian traffic to the proper crossing points.
+Fencing or landscaping may be used to discourage pedestrian access to the roadway and aid in channeling pedestrian traffic to the proper crossing points.
 Fencing or landscaping shall not be considered a substitute for longitudinal barriers, but may be used in conjunction with redirection devices.

-Fencing or landscaping may be utilized to prevent access to streets and highways at the locations described in B.1 General Needs.
-Fencing at the right of way line and placement of pedestrian (and bicycle) pathways in separate corridors outside of this line is a necessary procedure on limited access facilities.
+Fencing at the right of way line and placement of pedestrian (and bicycle) pathways in separate corridors outside of this line is necessary on limited access facilities.

-D VERTICAL SEPARATION
+E VERTICAL SEPARATION

-Vertical separation may be selectively utilized to effect the crossing of large pedestrian volumes and high speed highways particularly where the traffic volume on the roadway is at or near capacity.
-This method of conflict elimination is often justified at major pedestrian generators such as schools, shopping centers, sports and amusement facilities, transit centers, commercial buildings, parks and playgrounds, and parking facilities.
+Vertical separation may be selectively utilized to support the crossing of large pedestrian volumes across highways where the traffic volume on the roadway is at or near capacity or where speeds are high.
+Overpasses or underpasses may be justified at major pedestrian generators such as schools, shopping centers, sports and amusement facilities, transit centers, commercial buildings, parks and playgrounds, hospitals, and parking facilities.
+The minimum clear width of any pedestrian overpass or underpass on a pedestrian accessible route is 8 feet.
+However, if the contiguous sidewalk or path is greater than 8 feet wide, the clear width of the overpass or underpass should match that width.
+The minimum clear height of a pedestrian overpass or underpass is 8 feet.

-D.1 Overpasses
+E.1 Overpasses

-The design of pedestrian bridges or overpasses should include provisions for additional vertical clearance, as the consequences of being struck by a vehicle may be quite serious.
-Bridges should be covered or screened to reduce the likelihood of objects being dropped or thrown onto the roadway below.
-The area adjacent to overpasses may be fenced to prevent unsafe crossings and to channel pedestrians to the vertical separation structure.
+Pedestrian overpasses are typically bridge structures over major roadways or railroads.
+Overpasses should either provide elevator access or meet ADA ramp criteria for maximum slopes, level landings, and handrails on both sides.
+Bridges over roadways should be covered or screened to reduce the likelihood of objects being dropped or thrown below.
+The area adjacent to overpasses may be fenced to prevent unsafe crossings and to channel pedestrians to the overpass structure.

-D.2 Underpasses
+E.2 Underpasses

 Pedestrian underpasses or tunnels perform the same function as overpasses.
-Their use is often convenient when the roadway if elevated somewhat above the surrounding terrain.
+Their use is convenient when the roadway is elevated above the surrounding terrain.

 Underpasses should be adequately maintained to reduce potential problems in lighting, cleaning, policing, and flooding and to maximize safety.
-The area adjacent to underpasses may be fenced to prevent unsafe crossings and to channel pedestrians to the vertical separation structure.
+The area adjacent to underpasses may be fenced to prevent unsafe crossings and to channel pedestrians to the underpass structure.